zxjcarrot/uproc/README.md

 # Design
 1. `uproc` runs a eventloop to process read and write requests, so `uproc` should be run in a independent thread.
+2. `uproc` provides very few core interfaces, and some utility wrappers for exporting primitive types.
+Checkout `include/uproc.h` to see detailed usage of the interfaces.
-2. Every pathname in `uproc` is associated with two handlers which handles read and write syscalls respectively.
+3. Every pathname in `uproc` is associated with two handlers which handles read and write syscalls respectively.
-3. Handler is in the form of:
+4. Handler is in the form of:
 ```C
     /*
     * @buf: For read request, @buf stores the buffer into which data should be written by your handler.